Renovus-Tech/solarec/security_policies.md

-# Security Policies
+# Renovus Solarec Security Policies

 ## Reporting Security Issues

-If you discover a security issue in Renovus Solarec, please follow these guidelines to report it to the project team responsibly.
+If you discover a security issue in any of Renovus Solarec repositories / codes, please follow these guidelines to report it to the project team responsibly.

 ### Reporting Confidentially